Code-Institute-Submissions/JorgenDIF-the-beatles-quiz/README.md

 ### The Question
 * This is the question layout.
 Four options are presented, the timer is displayed in the top left corner, and the question number is indicated above.
+* The quiz questions, as well as the answer options, are randomized, ensuring a varied and dynamic experience for users.
+This adds an element of unpredictability to each round of the quiz.

 ![the-question](assets/images/question-beatles.png)